 The Company owns and operates the 42 Million Imperial Gallons per Day (191,000 m3/day) Al Ghubrah Independent Water Plant (the Plant).
 The Plant is located in North Ghubrah, Muscat Governorate, Sultanate of Oman and was developed under a Build, Own, Operate (BOO) scheme.
 The Plant achieved its commercial operation date (COD) on 19 February 2016.

 The Company currently generates its revenue through the sale of potable water pursuant to a Water Purchase Agreement (WPA) with Oman Power and Water Procurement Company (OPWP).
 The potable water from the Plant is fully contracted to OPWP.
 Electricity, which is the main energy source, is procured from Muscat Electricity Distribution Company (MEDC) pursuant to the Electricity Supply Agreement with MEDC.
-The operations and maintenance of the plant is contracted to Muscat City Desalination Operation and Maintenance Company LLC (MCDOMC or the Operator) pursuant to a 20 year Operations and Maintenance Contract.
+The Operations and Maintenance (O&M) of the plant is contracted to Muscat City Desalination Operation and Maintenance Company LLC (MCDOMC or the Operator) through a 20-year Operations and Maintenance Contract (O&M Contract).

-During the financial year 2021, the Company achieved a Plant availability of 94.88%, compared to 95.00% during the same period in 2020.
-This was mainly due to the higher scheduled outage rate at 4.66% for the financial year in 2021, compared to 3.64% for the same period in 2020.
-Further, the total forced outage rate for the financial year in 2021 was 0.46%, compared to 1.36% for the same period in 2020.
-This was mainly due to the reduction of forced outage during the annual maintenance in the financial year 2021 and lower jellyfish infestation faced by the Plant during the year.
+During the financial year 2022, the Company achieved a higher Plant availability of 97.39%, compared with 94.88% during the same period in 2021, which was mainly due to the lower scheduled outage rate of 2.38% for the financial year in 2022, compared with 4.66% for the same period in 2021.
+Further, the total forced outage rate for the financial year in 2022 was 0.23%, compared with 0.46% for the same period in 2021 mainly due to optimised operation during the year.